AI4Bharat/indicnlp_catalog/README.md

 - [NLLB-MD](https://github.com/facebookresearch/flores/tree/main/nllb_seed): NLLB Multi Domain is a set of professionally-translated sentences in News, Unscripted informal speech, and Health domains.
 Cover Bhojpuri amongst Indian languages.
 - [PHINC](https://zenodo.org/record/3605597#.YvjqEXZBy5d): A Parallel Hinglish Social Media Code-Mixed Corpus consisting of 13,738 code-mixed English-Hindi sentences and their corresponding translation in English.
 Described in [this paper](https://aclanthology.org/2020.wnut-1.7.pdf).
 - [Sanskrit-Hindi-MT](https://github.com/priyanshu2103/Sanskrit-Hindi-Machine-Translation): Machine Translation from Sanskrit to Hindi using Unsupervised and Supervised Learning.
 Contains Sanskrit-English parallel data and Sanskrit-Hindi parallel(test) data.
+- [Nepali National corpus]( http://catalog.elra.info/product_info.php?products_id=1217): The English-Nepali Parallel Corpus consists of a small set of data aligned at the sentence level with 27,060 English words and 21,756 Nepali words and a larger set of texts at the document level with 617,340 English words and 596,571 Nepali words.
+An additional set of monolingual data is also provided with 386,879 words in Nepali.
+Described [here](https://www.sketchengine.eu/nepali-national-corpus/).

 ### <a name='ParallelTransliterationCorpus'></a>Parallel Transliteration Corpus